GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

 \subsubsection{Belief-Driven Sparsity}

-A key innovation is the belief-driven creation of predicate instance nodes.
-Rather than instantiating all possible predicate groundings, we create nodes only when the aggregated particle support exceeds a threshold $\tau$:
+A key innovation is the belief-driven creation of attribute instance nodes.
+Rather than instantiating all possible attribute groundings, we create nodes only when the aggregated particle support exceeds a threshold $\tau$:

 This threshold-based construction serves multiple purposes: it naturally encodes the belief distribution through the graph topology (existence implies plausibility), reduces computational complexity by avoiding nodes for unlikely hypotheses, and enables the model to learn patterns from structural presence/absence rather than just numerical features.